Thursday, April 9, 2026

 if you feel the information provided by "Raiders of the Lost Scent" has helped you in any way over the years, then we kindly ask you to make a small donation—completely voluntary—to help us.
 "Raiders of the Lost Scent" is a completely free site, and always will be.
 Raiders needs the help of its friends to continue to exist!

-"Buy us a coffee" or "Donate via Paypal", on the following button:
+"Buy us a coffee" or "Donate via PayPal"

 ....and...